WORTHY OF THIS GREAT CITY

-A final point: We live in the past as much as in the present, we walk through offices and houses we left years ago.
-The aspects of the city, the elements of Ruth’s might not be precisely contemporary.
+A final point: We live in the past as much as in the present, we walk through offices and sleep in bedrooms we left years ago.
+Some aspects of the city and other locales of Ruth’s world might not be precisely contemporary.

 And if at first you’re offended and contemptuous, well, keep reading, because I’m not going anywhere you think.

 Ruth Askew, a minor city celebrity, is spouting some highly incompetent philosophy about the end of virtue, a fortunate woman mysteriously pushed to extremes.
 Con Manos, a journalist, is searching for certainty, meanwhile attempting to uncover a political scandal or two.
 Add in some undistinguished members of City Council, a popular radio station, a disorganized charity, a prestigious Philadelphia newspaper, and any number of lawyers and other professional criminals.
 In Worthy Of This Great City the compelling stories of two stubborn individuals intertwine in a brisk, scathing satire that invites you to questions everything you think you think about today’s most discussed issues: populism and liberal elitism, the possibility of truth, the reach of profound stupidity, and the limits of personal responsibility in these post-truth, morally uncertain times.

 From the Prologue: